reymon359/book-sentences/books/Atomic Habits/index.md

 TODO: Add stuff from here https://jamesclear.com/atomic-habits/resources and here https://jamesclear.com/atomic-habits/endnotes add the links to the folder in the repo or directly to the pdfs online

+TODO: check the book where the cheatseet ismentioned and addd a proper link to it (maybe to the github folder)